sevco.io

 This field is only available on Live Inventory pages.
 Query builders on the Source Inventory and Telemetry pages only allow you to specify attributes in queries and do not support cross-asset search.

-The Attribute parameters allow you to select the what data attribute(s) you would like to build your query around.
+The Attribute parameters allow you to select the data attribute(s) you would like to build your query around.
 Select the Attribute field to begin defining this parameter.

 Opening the Attribute menu and selecting an attribute